CELPIP Speaking Preparation

 If you would like detailed feedback on your speaking responses, please submit your responses to our speaking correction service.

-When you prepare your response to any of the CELPIP Speaking Tasks, your focus should be on speaking well, expressing yourself efficiently, and ticking the examiners boxes.
+When you prepare your response to the CELPIP Speaking Task 2, your focus should be on speaking well, expressing yourself efficiently, and ticking the examiners boxes.

 Your examiner will be looking at your organization, vocabulary, phrasing, sentence variety, grammar, and tenses.

-Below, you’ll find some CELPIP Speaking Task 4 tips, but if you need more help please talk to us about tutoring.
+Below, you’ll find some tips and a sample answer for the CELPIP Speaking personal experience question in Task 2, but if you need more help please talk to us about tutoring.